 (2) The MOU/EC releases RNP which is either scheduled to be executed by their Advanced Metering System or routed and scheduled geographically to the appropriate Field Service Representative (FSR) according to the timelines outlined in the MOU/EC Customer protection rules.

-(3) The MOU/EC submits the 650_04, Planned or Unplanned Outage Notification, for RNP within one Retail Business Day of completion in the field.
+(3) At the discretion of the MOU/EC a 650_04 may be submitted, Planned or Unplanned Outage Notification, for RNP within one Retail Business Day of completion in the field.

 8.3.3 Transaction Processing